-Understanding drug resistance in ovarian cancer to identify effective combination therapies
+Understanding drug resistance in ovarian cancer and in multiple myeloma to identify effective new therapeutic approaches

-CX-5461 has shown promising activity in early phase clinical trials in blood and solid cancers and our pre-clinical studies demonstrate significant efficacy for CX-5461 in ovarian cancer models.
-Our studies are focused on identifying optimal CX-5461 combination therapies and biomarker of response to this novel therapy.
-With this work we hope to identify effective treatment options for the 300,000 women around the world diagnosed with ovarian cancer each year.
+CX-5461 has shown promising activity in early Phase clinical trials in blood and solid cancers and our pre-clinical studies demonstrate significant efficacy for CX-5461 in blood and ovarian cancer models.
+Our studies are focused on identifying optimal CX-5461 combination therapies and biomarkers of response to this novel therapy.

 Most women with high-grade serous ovarian cancer (HGSOC) will not survive for more than 5 years due to intrinsic resistance to chemotherapy or the rapid development of acquired resistance.
 Defects in homologous recombination (HR) DNA repair in 50% of HGSOC cases are key determinants of sensitivity to chemotherapy and PARP inhibitors (PARPi).
 Acquired resistance is associated with varied mechanisms including restoration of HR activity and stabilisation of stalled DNA replication forks (fork protection).